Ä¢¹½ÊÓÆµÍøÕ¾ News

 From global media companies to major brands, government agencies, and cultural institutions, graduates of Ä¢¹½ÊÓÆµÍøÕ¾â€™s Communication and Media Studies program are shaping how stories are told across industries.

-For Jeshica Patel ’17, her desire to pursue a legal career began early and was eventually driven towards a passion for science and environmental policy.
+For Jeshica Patel ’17, her desire to pursue a legal career began early and was eventually driven toward a passion for science and environmental policy.